remp2020/remp/README.md

 ## PHP Debugging

-Docker compose and custom images are ready for PHPStorm debugger.
+Docker compose and custom images are pre-installed with XDebug and pre-configured for PHPStorm debugger.
 All you need to do is set folder mapping within your IDE for each debuggable host.

 ## Error tracking